-With over 50,000 words of content, Analogue: A Hate Story offers up plenty of visual novel gameplay.
-Focusing on the likes of relationships, human relationships with computers and some LGBT issues you’ll play as an investigator after the reappearance of an interstellar ship after 600 years.
+With over 50,000 words of content, Analogue: A Hate Story offers up plenty of visual novel gameplay, depth and story to explore.
+Focusing on the likes of relationships, generational societies, the human relationship with computers (transhumanism), LGBT, cosplay and marriage there are multiple themes underpinning the vast range of text.
+In Analogue: A Hate Story you play as an investigator after the reappearance of an interstellar ship after 600 years of lost contact who digs through the text files from the ship with the help of *Hyun-ae, one of the ships unique AIs.

-Said ship (the Mugunghwa) was designed as a generation ship on route to a distant planet.
-While it left as a modern society at some point it degraded into a more medieval dynasty with language and clocks changes around the ship to represent this fact.
-Several decades into the journey the replacement rate fell below the minimum, leaving the ship to fall into disrepair.
+Said ship (the Mugunghwa) was designed as a multi generation ship on route to a distant planet carrying a large transport of South Koreans including some notable noble family members.
+While it left as a modern society at some point it degraded into a more medieval dynasty with language and clocks changed around the ship to represent this fact.
+Uncovering how these events transpired and the story of key characters within this breakdown of society is where Analogue: A Hate Story places its emphasis.

-- A unique setting of space meets past.
+- A unique setting that blends Korean culture and values across space both present and past.

-- Explore the break down of the ships social system.
+- Explore the break down of the ships social system to understand the downfall of the society.

-- Unlock all log entries over multiple playthroughs.
+- Unlock all log entries over multiple playthroughs for completionists that want every single piece of information.

 Review Platform: PC